 The Sunday Times Magazine is world-renowned for its blend of investigative journalism, insightful features and award-winning photography.
 Launched in 1962, the Magazine continues to lead the way in journalistic excellence and innovation.

 As media supporter of the Take a view Awards, The Sunday Times Magazine has always been the first to announce the results and to feature successful images from each year’s competition.

 To celebrate this relationship, now in its eleventh year, we are pleased to offer this Award for the favourite image of The Sunday Times Magazine.

-The prize is a one-day photography workshop with Light & Land plus a 12-month digital subscription to The Sunday Times.
+The prize will be a one-day photography workshop in the UK, courtesy of Light & Land, plus a 12-month digital subscription to The Times/The Sunday Times.

 A copy of the Awards book will be given to the overall winner, category winners and photographers of Highly commended images.

 Take a view and their Sponsors & Supporters reserve the right to change prizes to ones of comparable value if required by unforeseen circumstances.
 Any such changes will be posted on the competition website.
 Prizes are not transferable and no cash equivalent will be available for non-cash prizes.
 Additional prizes that may be supplied by sponsors and supporters are the responsibility of their supporting companies and Take a view is not liable for any difficulties that may arise in relation to these specific Awards due to unforeseen circumstances.